thomblweed/Weather/weather-app/ReadMeWeather.md

 ## Future Improvements and Thoughts ##
 -- As mentioned below (in testing section) I would like to get into using unit tests for React -- I would have preferred to treat the 'Today' and 'Future' Day components separately instead of using conditional props.
 Handling and styling would be more elegant.
--- I would prefer to use scss instead of css as we use this in my current role with SharePoint React webparts.
--- CSS/SCSS is an area I would very much like to improve on, particularly structure and responsive design.
+-- CSS/SCSS is an area I would very much like to improve on, particularly UX and responsive design.
 -- There is some good data returned from the data api, would be good to use some of this to show dynamic styling, such as the temperature data for rendering dynamic warm/cold colouring.
+-- Fix required for when viewing the Weather after 9pm.
+The 'Today' section disappears due to the way the data is returned and because I have seperated it in to day components.
+-- Possibly implement some kid of 'Search for City' input (maybe think about an autocomplete) for the user to change the weather location.
+Api call would have to change to use City name instead of City Id etc.

 ## TESTING ##
 Just to note that I looked into unit testing for React as this is something I have wanted to look into for a while now.
 Opted for manually testing for now as per below, but I am very keen to learn unit testing in the future using Jest and Ensyme etc.